HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 According to the official website of WeChat help center, WeChat uses TLS encryption to secure your data as it moves to and from the servers.
 For the static data, it uses 256 digits AES encryption.
 However, during this process, the encryption key is controlled by service provider, Tencent, which means it has a potential threat that Tencent has access to your information and conversation. [https://help.wechat.com/cgi-bin/micromsg-bin/oshelpcenter?opcode=2&plat=1&lang=en&id=1208117b2mai1410243yyQFZ&Channel=helpcenter]

 ## WeChat Scandal
 Above, we talked about the potential technical possibility of WeChat technology.
 In fact, there are already reports regarding the block and filter of messages of WeChat.
-It also applies the account ban on sensitive politic messages. [https://citizenlab.ca/2020/05/wechat-surveillance-explained/] If a message is censored, it will not notify either the sender and the recipient.
+It also applies the account ban on sensitive politic messages.
+According to Citizen Lab of U[https://citizenlab.ca/2020/05/wechat-surveillance-explained/] If a message is censored, it will not notify either the sender and the recipient.
 For example, in this context example, a user tries to send a sensitive word Dharma Wheel, it will be shown as 'sent' on sender's side and will not be shown on recipient side.
+For